 My pasta with brie dish obviously contains wheat and dairy, however you can make an easy substitution by using your favorite gluten free pasta for a wheat-free alternative.

-Dairy free variation: A completely different way to serve this dish is to skip all the cheeses and use a drizzle of your favorite oil and vinegar based salad dressing.
+Dairy-free variation: A completely different way to serve this dish is to skip all the cheeses and use a drizzle of your favorite oil and vinegar based salad dressing.
 That’s absolutely delicious and the cold leftovers are my favorite for a quick lunch.

 I use Trader Joe’s Garlic and Herb chicken sausages in this recipe but you can use any kind of already cooked, heat and serve sausage that works for your allergies and your dietary preferences.

 Sometimes we have to use what is available.
 I highly recommend using homegrown tomatoes and/or heirloom varieties for the best flavor and texture when possible.
 If you love tomato recipes, check out my recipe for loco moco where I saute some fresh tomatoes to serve along with hamburger patties, fresh rice, a fried egg, and topped with a Dairy-Free & Make Ahead Beef Gravy Recipe.

 Pasta with Chicken Sausages, Tomato & Brie Recipe